What is hantavirus?

 Why people look this up

 Search interest often spikes when hantavirus is mentioned in the news or on podcasts.
 That attention is a good moment to share accurate, sourced information: how the virus spreads, what symptoms can look like, and practical steps like rodent-proofing and safe cleanup of rodent waste.
+The current outbreak-driven traffic also overlaps with anxiety about person-to-person spread; for the calm version of that question see Can hantavirus spread person to person? and Cruise ship outbreak: what U.S. readers should know.

 Key facts (high level)

 - Illness course: Early symptoms can resemble flu-like illness; severe shortness of breath can follow.
 Anyone with worsening breathing problems should seek urgent medical care.
+See Symptoms and HPS incubation and symptom timeline.

 What to do next